 Posted by Jessica R. Kendall, Self-Sufficiency Research Clearinghouse Staff

-The SSRC Library contains numerous reports and stakeholder resources about welfare-to-work, including:
+The SSRC Library contains numerous reports and stakeholder resources about career pathways, including:

 For more resources, check out the SSRC Library and subscribe to SSRC or follow us on Twitter to receive updates about upcoming events, new library materials on self-sufficiency topics of interest to you and more.